Homological stability for Hurwitz spaces and the Cohen-Lenstra conjecture over function fields: The ring of connected components

 \begin{proof} The fact that all involutions are conjugate follows from conjugacy of $2$-Sylow subgroups; any subgroup $H$ of $G$ containing an involution has order $2s'$ for $s'$ odd, and the non-splitting follows from the uniqueness assertion applied to $H$. \end{proof}

 A group $G$ as in the Lemma is necessarily isomorphic to $G_0 \rtimes (\Z/2 \Z)$ for some group $G_0$ of odd order.
-In fact, these are the only cases of nonsplitting pairs where $c$ is a involution.\footnote{This fact follows from Glauberman's $Z^*$ theorem, as Richard Lyons explained to us; the authors thank \texttt{mathoverflow.net} for providing a forum where we could ask about this and be provided with an authoritative reference.} The condition that $c$ is conjugate to $c^a$ for all $a \in \hat{\Z}^*$ -- that is, that $c$ is {\em rational} -- requires that $c$ be an involution; the rationality of $c$ is used in the transition to arithmetic problems later in the paper.
-Without it, there are examples beyond those discussed in Lemma~\ref{le:dihedralnonsplitting} (e.g. $G=A_4$ and $c$ one of the classes of $3$-cycles.)
+In fact, these are the only cases of non-splitting pairs where $c$ is a involution.\footnote{This fact follows from Glauberman's $Z^*$ theorem, as Richard Lyons explained to us; the authors thank \texttt{mathoverflow.net} for providing a forum where we could ask about this and be provided with an authoritative reference.} There are other non-splitting pairs: for example, $G = A_4$ and $c$ one of the classes of $3$-cycles.

 {\em For the remainder of this paper all theorems have as a hypothesis that $(G,c)$ has the non-splitting property.}